 Academic staff at the University of Northampton are already in the process of moving to a blended model of learning and teaching which makes full and appropriate use of technology-enhanced learning initiatives and flipped classroom approaches to ensure that both the design and delivery of our programmes are relevant and meaningful for today’s students.
 The ChANGE project seeks to tie in with this redesign work and forms part of our ongoing rolling review of the University Modular Framework (UMF) which provides the overall structure for the design and delivery of all UN academic awards.

 The student experience remains at the heart of this project as we seek to use consistent terminology to look at how our students develop and enhance their employability potential and develop themselves as Changemakers of the future.
-To this end, a draft framework at Level 6 is being proposed (see below) and will be subsequently developed across all academic levels in conjunction with academic and professional services staff as we explore ways to better engage students with employability.

-The proposed frame work at level 6
+The framework at level 6

 The University of Northampton is committed to developing knowledgeable graduates, who are socially responsible, digitally proficient and highly employable global citizens – the Changemakers of the future.